AdaCore/why3/doc/syntaxref.rst

 Program expressions
 -------------------

-The syntax of program expressions is given in
+The syntax of program expressions is given below.
-Figures [fig:bnf:expr1]-[fig:bnf:expr2].
 As before, the constructions are listed in the order of decreasing precedence.
 The rules for tight, prefix, infix, and bracket operators are the same as for logical terms.
-In particular, the infix operators from group 1 can be chained.
+In particular, the infix operators from group 1 (:token:`infix_op_1`) can be chained.
 Notice that binary operators ``&&`` and ``||`` denote here the usual lazy conjunction and disjunction, respectively.